samiksha-shukla/RestaurantApp/README.md

 1. Data is managed using excel, saved under below path(RestaurantAppController.xlsx) project folder - >src-> test -> resources -> datacontroller
 2. Data driven approach is achieved using apache POI library and methods are written in ExcelUtils.java class under takeaway.utilities package
 3. Test is designed to run on Chrome, Firefox.
-Different testng files are available for same.
+Different testng files are available for same. chromeTestNG - to execute test in Chrome browser firefoxTestNG - to execute test in firefox browser

 ### Locators and URL-